1349 (band): History

 1349 toured with Cannibal Corpse, Skeletonwitch, and Lecherous Nocturne on the Evisceration Plague Tour, in April–May 2010.
-The band also performed at the Wacken Open Air and Summer Breeze Open Air festivals in August 2010.
+The band performed at the Wacken Open Air and Summer Breeze Open Air festivals in August 2010.

 1349 released its fifth album, Demonoir, on 26 April 2010.
-The album shows a return to 1349's earlier sound, before Revelations of the Black Flame, while continuing the low-fi production and ambient sensibilities of Revelations.
+The album returned to 1349's earlier sound, before Revelations of the Black Flame, while continuing the low-fi production and ambient sensibilities of Revelations.
 1349 toured Canada and the United States with Tom Gabriel Fischer's project Triptykon in October 2010.
 A deluxe box set of Demonoir was released in October 2011.
-The band's first live DVD, titled Hellvetia Fire – The Official 1349 Bootleg, was released on 24 October 2011 by Candlelight Records.
+The band's first live DVD, Hellvetia Fire – The Official 1349 Bootleg, was released on 24 October 2011 by Candlelight Records.
 It was filmed at Bikini Test La Chaux De Fonds in Switzerland in 2005.

-In October 2013, the band began recording their sixth studio album, called Massive Cauldron of Chaos.
+In October 2013, the band began recording their sixth studio album, Massive Cauldron of Chaos.
 On 10 December, the band announced that the record was finished, and it was released on 29 September 2014, via Indie Recordings.

-In February 2017, it was announced that 1349 have now signed to Season of Mist and are now said to be in the process of writing their seventh studio album, which is set to be released in 2019.
-The first new single from the as yet untitled new album, 'Dødskamp' was released digitally on 14 January 2019.
-On 31 July 2019 it was revealed that the band's seventh Studio album would be titled 'The Infernal Pathway'.
+In February 2017, it was announced that 1349 signed to Season of Mist and were writing their seventh studio album, set to be released in 2019.
+The first single from the album, "Dødskamp", was released digitally on 14 January 2019.
+On 31 July 2019, it was revealed that the band's seventh studio album would be titled The Infernal Pathway.
 It was released on 18 October 2019.
-According to recent updates on the band’s instagram profile in April 2024, they are now in the process of recording their eighth studio album.
-On 3 May, 2024 the band released the first single from their upcoming album titled ‘Ash of Ages’.
-On 9 July 2024, they released a second track ‘Shadow Point’ as well as full details of their eighth studio album, which will be titled ‘The Wolf & the King’, and was released on October 4, 2024.
+According to the band’s instagram profile in April 2024, they were recording their eighth studio album.
+On 3 May, 2024 the band released the first single from the album, "Ash of Ages".
+On 9 July 2024, they released the track "Shadow Point" as well as full details of their eighth studio album, The Wolf & the King, released on October 4, 2024.